Ultra vires: United States

+The Model Business Corporation Act, adopted in 36 United States jurisdictions (but not, for example, in the populous or influential states of California, Delaware, New York or Texas) is based on an American Bar Association panel's recommendation, and states: "The validity of corporate action may not be challenged on the ground that the corporation lacks or lacked power to act."

 Other jurisdictions

 In many jurisdictions, such as Australia, legislation provides that a corporation has all the powers of a natural person plus others; also, the validity of acts which are made ultra vires is preserved.

 Constitutional law

 Under constitutional law, particularly in Canada and the United States, constitutions give federal and provincial or state governments various powers.
 To go outside those powers would be ultra vires; for example, although the court did not use the term in striking down a federal law in United States v.
 Lopez because it exceeded the constitutional authority of Congress, the Supreme Court still declared the law to be ultra vires.

 According to Article 15.2 of the Irish constitution, the Oireachtas (parliament) is the sole lawmaking body in the Republic of Ireland.
 In the case of CityView Press v AnCo, however, the Supreme Court of Ireland held that the Oireachtas may delegate certain powers to subordinate bodies through primary legislation, so long as these delegated powers allow the delegatee only to further the principles and policies laid down by the Oireachtas in primary legislation and not craft new principles or policies themselves.
 Any piece of primary legislation that grants the power to make public policy to a body other than the Oireachtas is unconstitutional; however, as there is a presumption in Irish constitutional law that the Oireachtas acts within the confines of the constitution, any legislation passed by the Oireachtas must be interpreted in such a way as to be constitutionally valid where possible.

 Thus, in several cases where bodies other than the Oireachtas were found to have used powers granted to them by primary legislation to make public policy, the impugned primary legislation was read in such a way that it would not have the effect of allowing a subordinate body to make public policy.
 In these cases, the primary legislation was held to be constitutional.
 Still, the subordinate or secondary legislation, which amounted to creating public policy, was held to be ultra vires the primary legislation and was struck down.

 In UK constitutional law, ultra vires describes patents, ordinances, and the like enacted under the prerogative powers of the Crown that contradict statutes enacted by the Crown-in-Parliament.
 Almost unheard of in modern times, ultra vires acts by the Crown or its servants were previously a major threat to the rule of law.

 Boddington v British Transport Police is an example of an appeal heard by the House of Lords that contested that a by-law was beyond the powers conferred to it under section 67 of the Transport Act 1962.